giselaz/dermowell/README.md

 Application Structure:
 =====================

-index.php
+This app is divided into to main sections : The Store part and the admin panel.
+The admin's role is to perform CRUD operations on Categories and Products. index.php
 ---------
 First page of the application.
 This page shows the store window with products, price and store availability.